artemave/vagrant-forge-sandbox/README.md

 This will end up in /root/.yum/dev.bbc.co.uk.pem on a sandbox whether you need it later for any project specific provisioning.

-Use this to generate a passwordless one from p12:
+Use the following to generate a passwordless one from p12:

     $ openssl pkcs12 -in my_dev_bbc_cert.p12 -out my_dev_bbc_cert.pem -nodes